How to become a speech and language therapist

 - Queen Margaret University

 - University of Strathclyde

 Pre-registration undergraduate programmes take 4 years full-time.

-If you already have relevant qualifications and healthcare experience, you can do a postgraduate diploma or a master’s in Speech and Language Therapy.
-A pre-registration postgraduate course usually takes 2 to 3years.
+If you have relevant qualifications and healthcare experience, you can do a postgraduate diploma or a master’s degree in Speech and Language Therapy.
+A pre-registration postgraduate course usually takes 2 to 3 years.

-As a speech and language therapist, you would work with people who are experiencing communication or swallowing difficulties for a range of reasons.
+As a speech and language therapist, you would work with people who experience communication or swallowing difficulties for various reasons.
 These include:

 - a developmental delay